Are you a COVID “Long-Hauler”?

 Traditional COVID-19 testing is not sufficient as the vast majority of PASC patients test negative for COVID-19 active infection or antibodies.
 Diagnosing PASC starts with a thorough evaluation by a medical provider.
 After the initial evaluation, the provider may provide additional recommendations, including blood testing and other diagnostics, prescription medications, and/or a referral to a medical specialist.

-SINAI URGENT CARE CAN HELP PATIENTS SUFFERING FROM PASC
+Citra Urgent Care CAN HELP PATIENTS SUFFERING FROM PASC

 - Make an initial appointment at any of our clinics, where we will perform a comprehensive initial evaluation.